Taeon/Ninja/README.md

 ## What NINJA is

-Ninja is intended to be a very small (as in, small file size -- <4.5KB minified, <1.75KB GZipped) stand-in for jQuery, when all you need is some of what it can do -- like DOM manipulation or event handling.
+Ninja is intended to be a very small stand-in for jQuery, when all you need is some of what it can do -- like DOM manipulation or event handling.
+It's <4.5KB minified, <1.75KB GZipped (you do GZIP your pages, right?) -- small enough that you could embed it directly into the ```<HEAD>``` of your HTML without worrying about page bloat.

-I created it because I wanted to create JavaScript libraries that didn't require jQuery, but I often found myself frustrated at having to use JavaScript's verbose syntax.
+I created it because I wanted to build JavaScript libraries that didn't require jQuery, but I often found myself frustrated at having to use JavaScript's verbose syntax.
 So I wanted to write

 ```javascript
 $( '.button' ).on( 'click', function(){...} );